mapado/haversine/README.md

 It is generally slower to use `haversine_vector` to get distance between two points, but can be really fast to compare distances between two vectors.

+### Combine matrix

-You can generate a matrix of all combinations between coordinates in different vectors by setting 'comb' parameter as True.
+You can generate a matrix of all combinations between coordinates in different vectors by setting `comb` parameter as True.

 ```python
 from haversine import haversine_vector, Unit